LA County to stop using Curative tests after FDA warns of false negatives

-LOS ANGELES (KABC) -- Los Angeles County will stop using a COVID-19 test produced by Curative that has been found to have a risk of false positive results.
+LOS ANGELES (KABC) -- Los Angeles County will stop using a COVID-19 test produced by Curative that has been found to have a risk of false negative results.

 The U.S. Food and Drug Administration recently issued an alert about Curative's COVID-19 test, saying that particularly if the test is not performed as authorized "there is a greater risk that the results of the test may not be accurate."

 Curative's test is used in sites throughout Los Angeles.
-The county says about 10% of the tests performed at county sites from Dec.
+The county says about 10% of the tests performed at county pop-up testing sites from Dec.
 13 to Jan.
 2 were Curative tests.

 The county said Sunday as a precaution it will stop using the Curative test at county-supported sites and will instead use a test by Fulgent Genetics.